gavksingh/gavksingh/README.md

 ## 🤝 Open to work

-Currently seeking full time positions for software engineer, data engineer, ui/ux design, web development roles.
+Currently seeking full-time positions as a Software Engineer, DevOps Engineer, and Web Development roles.